d3rpp/lastfm-curretly-playing-obs/README.md

 set the width to the width of the window (the program changes the width depending on the title set the height to 300px

-to get it to work, add a `constants.js` file in the root of the project (next to the HTML file) and fill it like such
+to get it to work, edit `constants.js` file in the root of the project (next to the HTML file) and fill it like such

 ```js
 window.config = {